Arabesque (film): Plot

-The next morning, Yasmin arrives home and tells Beshraavi that Yussef, for whom the cipher was originally intended, killed David and Mustapha but does not yet know the coded message.
-While Yasmin believes Beshraavi has the cipher, Beshraavi states that David must still have it.
-Later, Yasmin bursts into David's apartment as he finishes a phone conversation with Jena.
-She convinces him that she hates Yussef and pretends to help him because his boss, a General Ali orchestrating a military takeover, has her mother and sisters hostage.
-She tells him he needs to crack the cipher so she can report back to the embassy, which will ensure their safety.
+The next morning, Yasmin tells Beshraavi that Yussef, for whom the cipher was originally intended, presumably killed David and the henchman without the message being decoded.
+Beshraavi deduces that David has the cipher.
+Yasmin later visits David, convincing him that she hates Yussef and merely pretends to help him because his boss Ali, an Arab general who is orchestrating a military takeover, is holding her mother and sisters hostage.
+Yasmin urges David to solve the cipher so she can report back to the embassy, which will ensure their safety.